 Knitwear is such a versatile component of a man's wardrobe.
 When chosen thoughtfully and styled the right way, and a jumper becomes a sophisticated style piece in your sartorial arsenal, rather than something you've just thrown on to keep warm when it's chilly outside.

 It's undeniable that knitwear tends to lean towards the 'wear at the weekend' end of the style spectrum.
-However, this guide will walk you through how you can wear knitwear for various occasions, even as a smart alternative to your standard button-down shirt.
+However, our ulitmate men's knitwear guide will walk you through how you can wear roll necks, crew necks and quarter zip sweaters for various occasions, even as a smart alternative to your standard button-down shirt.

 Where did men's knitwear originate?

 The humble jumper started life as a functional item of clothing for fishermen: life on the cold seas demanded a warm, hard-wearing garment.
 As early as the 15th century, fisherman's wives across the British Isles and France made tightly knitted 'guernseys' from unscoured wool that repelled the sea spray.

 In the mid-19th century, the 'gansey' (as it was later called) was incorporated into the Royal British Navy's uniform.
 Around the same time, the Fair Isle sweater from Scotland and the Aran sweater from Ireland were traded outside their places of production.